LindseySully/Streaming-01-Getting-Started/README.md

 1. If not, click on the bottom status bar where it should show the Python version or might say "Select Python Interpreter".
 1. From the dropdown, choose your default Python version.
 1. In VS Code, open a terminal window (View / Terminal).
-1. If macOS/Linux, change `python` to `python3` below.

 ```shell
 python util_about.py
 ```
 ---

-## Explore & Execute Project Scripts

-With your repo folder open in VS Code, start exploring.
-Open, read, and run each project script (each file will have a .py extension) in order.
-You don't need to fully understand the code yet.
-Instead, try to figure out what each file is doing.

-When you finish, you'll have an idea of some things possible using just the Python standard library.
-You'll have generated several new data files.
-The streaming process will run continuously for quite a while.
-Read the comments in the file to learn how to stop the process.

-## Update Edit README

-Edit this README.md file.
-It uses Markdown, a simple and easy markup language.

-- Keep the prerequisites and task headings.
-- Within the task headings, keep only the commands that worked on YOUR machine.
-- Remove unnecessary instructions once you've mastered them.
-- Add any additional notes that will help you in the future.

 ## Sync to GitHub

-Now it's time to get the local work you did on your machine, back up to your cloud repo in GitHub.

 ### Option A: Use VS Code (Easy!)